Question

 Resume Synonyms for Team

 Want another word for Team to use on your resume?
-Our team's compiled the most effective synonyms you can use instead of the overused resume phrase, 'Team'.
+Our team's compiled the most effective action verbs and synonyms you can use instead of the overused resume phrase, 'Team'.

 InterviewPal Career Team